Ayelet Fishbach

 Professor Ayelet Fishbach, presenting a talk at a conference.

-Ayelet Fishbach (Hebrew: איילת פישבך) is the Eric J. Gleacher Distinguished Service Professor of Behavioral Science and Marketing at the University of Chicago Booth School of Business She is a past president of the Society for the Science of Motivation, and the International Social Cognition Network.
+Ayelet Fishbach (Hebrew: איילת פישבך) is the Eric J. Gleacher Distinguished Service Professor of Behavioral Science and Marketing at the University of Chicago Booth School of Business She is a leading researcher in motivation science, self-regulation, and goal pursuit, and a past president of the Society for the Science of Motivation, and the International Social Cognition Network.

-Life
+Life and education

-She graduated from Tel Aviv University.
+Fishbach completed all three of her degrees at Tel Aviv University.
+She received her B.A. in Psychology and Education (1992, Magna Cum Laude), her M.A. in Psychology (1995, Summa Cum Laude), and her Ph.D. in Psychology (1999, with distinction).
+In 2000, her doctoral dissertation received both the Society of Experimental Psychology (SESP) Dissertation Award and the Landau Foundation Dissertation Award for Social Sciences and Humanities.

+She went on to a postdoctoral fellowship at the University of Maryland (2000-2002), supported by a Fulbright scholarship from the United States-Israel Educational Foundation.

+She joined the University of Chicago Booth School of Business as an Assistant Professor in 2002, was promoted to Associate Professor in 2006, and became a full Professor in 2009.
 She was associate editor of Journal of Personality and Social Psychology and Psychological Science.

-Fishbach studies social psychology, management and consumer behavior.
+Research

+Fishbach's research spans social psychology, consumer behavior, and organizational behavior, with a focus on motivation and self-regulation.
+Her core contributions include: